Listen to the Podcast for Sunday, February 9, 2020 – Epiphany 5A

 Next, Jesus will engage the Law.
 Matthew is divided into five sections like the five books of the Pentateuch.
-Jesus is being presented as the new Moses.
+Jesus is restating the Law of Moses, and offering an inrepretation.

-Now that the Messianic age is here, is the Mosaic covenant, the Mosaic law irrelevant?
+Matthew’s community might be asking, now that the Messianic age is here, is the Law of Moses irrelevant?
 Are the prophets passé?
-This is by no means an obvious question for the early church.
+This was by no means an obvious question for the early church.
 The Bible was not yet assembled.
-Christians had decided to do away with circumcision, which the Law said was an “everlasting covenant.”
+Gentile Christians had decided to do away with circumcision, which the Law said was an “everlasting covenant.”
 They decided the dietary laws were not relevant to their global movement.